-52 0.15 EFTS OL.
-OC 18 points Selected topics from current issues in cell and molecular biology.
+0.15 EFTS S2 OL, OC Selected topics from current issues in cell and molecular biology.
 Practical experience in molecular biology, cell culture and microscopy.

-Note: Students studying a major or minor in Neuroscience may take ANAT 332 in 2021 if they have achieved a grade of B+ or better in ANAT 242, however this paper will need to be added via the special permission process.
+Note: Students studying a major or minor in Neuroscience may take ANAT 332 in 2022 if they have achieved a grade of B+ or better in ANAT 242, however this paper will need to be added via the special permission process